IRNAS/irnas-guidelines-docs/docs/github_projects_guidelines.md

 2. a `minor` number for minor layout and schematic changes such as component value changes, layout routing, copper fills, etc.

-Number `bugfix` is never incremented and is always set to `0`.
-New projects should start with a version `v1.0.0` and continue from there.
+The number `bugfix` is never incremented and is always set to `0`.
+New projects should start with version `v1.0.0` and continue from there.

 ### Mechanical projects